 This is because nudity literally and metaphorically strips us of the false notion that we have to apologize, hide, or be ashamed of ourselves– whether we’re talking about our physical body or emotional self.
-When we get more comfortable with ourselves, other people feel more comfortable around us, too.

 The Benefits of Sleeping Naked

 Scientists at the University of Amsterdam have demonstrated that lowering skin surface temperature by stripping down can decrease the number of times a person wakes in the middle of the night.
 Waking less often leads to more restorative, deep sleep.

 Research published by the U.S. National Institutes of Health has also shown that sleeping in cooler temps boosts metabolism, as the body burns more calories trying to keep itself warm (though you shouldn’t be too cold while you sleep, because this can increase muscle tension in the neck and shoulders).

 If you’re willing to try a bolder approach to nudity during waking hours, feel free to walk around naked in your own home for about 1 hour a day.
 This is supposedly the threshold after which the real magic happens, and a true body confidence is born.
 (Just, err… be conscious of where you sit and what you touch while doing it.)

 With practice, going naked can eventually feel like a natural part of your day.
 Instead of feeling embarrassed, you’ll rediscover the freeing, restorative quality of conscious nudity.
 Going naked helps you get comfortable in your own skin.

-Read our related article on building confidence.
+Read our related articles on building confidence and self-control.